SepehrSPR/Yolov7-ObjectDetection-on-FootballDataset-colab/README.md

 ## Training the Model

 1. **Initial Training**:
-    - Train the model with the above configuration using the specified data and configurations.
+    - Train the model with the above configuration using the specified data and configurations using the script.
-    - Subsequent trainings were also conducted with `Epoch` values set to 32 and 50 for further fine-tuning.

 2. **Saving Trained Weights**:
     - The best weights from training were saved from the `runs/training/weights` directory and copied to the main `yolov7` folder.